roberthafner/zeebe/docs/src/introduction/why-zeebe.md

 ## Fault Tolerance redefined

 When processing critical business transactions, the systems availability and capability to prevent data loss are crucial.
 In the past, it was often adequate for workflow engines to store their state into databases which are regularly backed up and running on redundant server hardware.
-In the rare case of a hardware failure, a temporary downtime could be accommodated and the system could be manually restored.
+In the rare case of hardware failure, temporary downtime could be accommodated and the system could be manually restored.
 Today, requirements have changed.
 In the cloud, we do not own or control the hardware our systems run on.
 And the more machines the system runs on, the more likely hardware failures become and less desirable and practicable downtimes and manual restores become.

 Zeebe replicates data across multiple machines to ensure availability and prevent data loss.
 If a machine fails or gets otherwise disconnected from the cluster, another machine which has a copy of the same data automatically takes over, ensuring that the system as a whole remains available without requiring manual action.